mvolkmann/blog/src/drizzle.md

 1. Enter `npm run migrations:generate` to generate a new `.sql` file in `src/migrations` directory.
 1. Enter `npm run migrations:push` to apply the schema changes to the database.

+## Dropping Migrations

+The `drizzle-kit drop` command prompts for a `.sql` file in the `src/migrations` directory to delete and then deletes it.
+This is preferable to manually deleting the file because doing so can break subsequent `drizzle-kit` commands.

+This does not undo changes made by the migration.

 ## Drizzle Studio